-Indicator In place/ In progress/ To be started Comments/Examples Requirements Quorum confirmed prior to decision making In place Quorum is confirmed by the Chair at the call of the meeting, and recorded in the minutes.
+Indicator In place/ In progress/ To be started Comments/Examples Requirements Quorum confirmed prior to decision making In place Quorum is confirmed by the Chair at the call of the meeting (or if/when it ceases to be met thereafter); this is recorded in the minutes.
 Conflict of interest disclosure and recusals recorded In place Disclosures and recusals are recorded in the minutes, where applicable.
 Process Processes are fair, inclusive, transparent, effective and strategic based on the matter to be decided.
 In place All decisions are delivered using the SAFETI principles.
 Outcome Full rationale published for major decisions (e.g., including demonstrated application of consultation, market and other necessary information to reach sound marketing policy outcomes; demonstrated use of SAFETI in process & outcome) In place Major decisions are accompanied by a full rationale that provides the steps and examples relevant to each principle of SAFETI.
-Prompt timing, delivery and publishing of decisions In place Decisions are timely, and delivered via email and published on the website.
+Recent example includes: pp.10-11 of the COP Pricing Framework Review & Implementation Plan ( https://bcbhec.com/2025/03/27/2025-03-27-cop-pricing-framework-review-implementation-plan-decision/ ) Prompt timing, delivery and publishing of decisions In place Decisions are timely, and delivered via email and published on the website.
+These can be accessed on the website via the main page under the "Learn more about us" section on the right for "Recent News" or by clicking "News" in the top banner.
+Decisions are also posted with 'tags' to permit easier searchability.